rafaeleyng/dotfiles/README.md

 The most notable folders are:

 - `scripts`: scripts that you can run manually, to either install this dotfiles project or install/update the dependencies it specifies
-- `generic`: each subfolder contains configuration for some generic component (like a default text editor or a default shell)
+- `basic`: each subfolder contains configuration for some basic component (like a default text editor or a default shell)
   - `bin/`: files are added to `$PATH` and made available everywhere, and are executed in a child process.
   - `editor`: configurations for my text editor ([atom](https://atom.io/))
   - `functions/`: files are added to `$fpath` and made available everywhere, and are executed in the current process.